 Join us on a cultural and historical journey through the stunning Lofoten Islands, one of Norway’s best kayaking destinations.

 Our journey will start in Kabelvag, and we will make our way southwest through the Lofoten archipelago.
-Kayaking from one charming village to the next we will enjoy 6 nights of accommodation in quaint cabins and one night camping.
+Kayaking from one charming village to the next we will enjoy 7 nights of accommodation in quaint cabins.

 Paddling through the Lofoten fjords is an incredible experience.
 Sheer granite walls surge straight out of the ocean providing spectacular scenery and fantastic paddling.
 When not paddling there will lots of opportunities to go for short walks into the hills and to explore the sights, sounds and tastes of each town.

 Situated 150 kilometers above the Arctic Circle, the Lofoten Island archipelago is renowned for its stunning scenery and rich culture steeped in history.
 The Lofoten Wall, a dramatic collection of mountain peaks, surges straight out of the ocean providing spectacular paddling.
 Being above the Arctic Circle means nearly 24 hours of daylight with sunsets that last for hours, a fitting end to each superb paddling day.

 The Lofoten’s are rich in culture and history.
 The area’s rich fishing heritage began in the 12th century when King Oystein ordered a series of fishing shacks to be built in order to shelter traveling fisherman during the yearly cod migration.
 Each village we visit is one of these historical cod fishing communities.

 The area is also an important Viking Heritage area.
 We will visit one of the most extensive Viking Museums along the way, the Lofotr Viking Museum.
 The museum houses and explains thousands of artifacts that were found in a farmers field.
 We will partake in a traditional Viking meal in a reconstructed 83 meter Viking house.

 The warm marine currents of the gulf stream ensures the climate in the Lofotens is considerably milder than in other parts of the world at the same latitude.
 However, summers are still relatively cool with July and August average day temperatures ranging between 10C- 18C.
 Winds are generally light, but occasional weather disturbances can bring windier conditions.